ima-nyush/Interaction-Lab/Tutorials/IMU/README.md

 # IMU

 In this tutorial we will learn how to use the MPU6050 paired with an Arduino Leonardo to control the mouse cursor from your laptop.
-The MPU6050 is an IMU device that stands for Inertial Measurement Unit.
-It is a six-axis motion tracking device that calculates a three-axis accelerometer and three-axis gyroscope data.
+The MPU6050 is an IMU device (Inertial Measurement Unit) that calculates three-axis accelerometer and three-axis gyroscope data.

 ## Hardware
 ![Image the MPU6050](./Images/MPU-6050.png)

-Here are some common MPU  specifications:
+Here are some common IMU specifications:

 <u>Gyroscope </u> – The gyroscope measures rotational velocity or rate of change of the angular position over time, along the X, Y and Z axis.